watts-dev/watts/doc/source/user/plugins.rst

 Dakota with WATTS.

-To run Dakota with WATTS, the user needs to provide a number of files including the the input file for Dakota, the WATTS Python script for executing Dakota, the input file for the coupled code, the WATTS script for executing the coupled code, and the Dakota driver Python script, in addition to any file necessary to run the coupled code.
+To run Dakota with WATTS, the user needs to provide a number of files including the input file for Dakota, the WATTS Python script for executing Dakota, the input file for the coupled code, the WATTS script for executing the coupled code (note that this can involve complex workflows with several codes or iterations), and the Dakota driver Python script, in addition to any file necessary to run the coupled code.
 Note that all of these files could be templated automatically by WATTS using the `template_file` and `extra_template_inputs` options, provided they are text-based.